adata111/adata111.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m currently working as a Software Engineer at Google India.
+I’m currently a Software Engineer at Google India.

-I hold a B.Tech + MS by Research in Computer Science and Engineering from the <a href="https://www.iiit.ac.in/">International Institute of Information Technology, Hyderabad (IIIT-H)</a>, where I was a researcher at the <a href="https://robotics.iiit.ac.in/">Robotics Research Centre (RRC)</a> under the guidance of <a href="https://faculty.iiit.ac.in/~mkrishna/">Prof. K. Madhava Krishna</a>.
-I’ve published papers at leading robotics conferences such as <b>IEEE ICRA</b> and <b>RO-MAN</b>, and collaborated with <a href="https://homepages.inf.ed.ac.uk/msridhar/">Prof. Mohan Sridharan</a> from the University of Edinburgh and <a href="https://krrish94.github.io/">Dr. Krishna Murthy Jatavallabhula</a> from MIT CSAIL.
-My research focuses on advancing <b>Embodied AI</b> — designing agents that use commonsense reasoning to perform household tasks efficiently in dynamic environments.
+My research focuses on advancing <b>Embodied AI</b> — developing intelligent agents capable of commonsense reasoning to perform household tasks effectively in dynamic environments.

 I’m especially interested in research at the intersection of <b>robotics</b>, <b>cognitive science</b>, and <b>AI planning</b>.
 My goal is to bridge the gap between AI systems and human-like reasoning.

+I completed my Bachelors and Masters in Computer Science and Engineering at the <a href="https://www.iiit.ac.in/">International Institute of Information Technology, Hyderabad (IIIT-H)</a>, where I was a researcher at the <a href="https://robotics.iiit.ac.in/">Robotics Research Centre (RRC)</a>, advised by <a href="https://faculty.iiit.ac.in/~mkrishna/">Prof. K. Madhava Krishna</a>.
+I collaborated with <a href="https://homepages.inf.ed.ac.uk/msridhar/">Prof. Mohan Sridharan</a> from the University of Edinburgh and <a href="https://krrish94.github.io/">Dr. Krishna Murthy Jatavallabhula</a> from MIT CSAIL.
+I’ve published and presented my papers at leading robotics conferences such as <b>IEEE ICRA</b> and <b>RO-MAN</b>.